KenzieOSS/fakecpu/README.md

 # fakecpu
 fakecpu is a script that can be used to change the CPU's name in /proc/cpuinfo to anything.
+And a bit extra

 ## Installation
 ```bash